BulinThira/Maya_RenderingDurationCalculator/RDC_README.txt

 Method 2:

 1) Put .py file in your Project's script folder
-2) Launch Maya, open Script Editors (python tab) and go to File >> Open Script
+2) Launch Maya, open Script Editors, and go to File >> Open Script
 3) Execute All